Ashley-Owens/Minesweeper/README.md

 3. Right-click to place a flag over suspected mine locations.
 In order to win, you must clear all tiles except for the ones containing mines.

 ## How to play
 The easiest way to play is on [repl.it](https://repl.it/talk/share/Minesweeper/84316).
-There is a game cheat if you need help, but you'll have to figure it out.
-I also recommend changing the repl.it window size to improve your game play experience.
+I recommend resizing the repl.it window a bit larger to improve your game play experience.
+There is a game cheat if you need help, can you find it?

-The alternative approach has a better UI and gameplay experience but requires the following steps:
+The alternative approach for playing has a better UI experience but requires the following steps:
 1. Please install the latest version of [Python](https://www.python.org/downloads/)
-2. Please use the following command to check whether pip is installed: `python -m pip --version`.
+2. Please use the following command in your terminal to check whether pip is installed: `python -m pip --version`.
 If not, navigate to [Pip](https://pip.pypa.io/en/stable/installing/) and complete the installation process.
-Otherwise, please install the latest version of PyGame by typing the following into your console: `python3 -m pip install pygame` .
+Otherwise, please install the latest version of PyGame by typing the following into your terminal: `python3 -m pip install pygame`.
 If you have trouble installing PyGame, please visit PyGame's [Getting Started](https://www.pygame.org/wiki/GettingStarted) page.
 3. On GitHub, click the `Code` button in the Minesweeper repository.
 Download the zip files to your desktop.
-4. Open up your console and change directories to the Minesweeper file folder.
+4. Change directories in your terminal to the Minesweeper file folder.
-5. Type `python3 Minesweeper.py` into the console and begin playing.
+5. Enter `python3 Minesweeper.py` and begin playing.

 Thank you so much for visiting my project and happy gaming!